Murat Yakin — Switzerland Head Coach

 Qualified through UEFA competition and secured another return to the finals

-Major historical context: No major senior international title and a best World Cup finish of the quarter-finals in 1934, 1938, and 1954 Tournament pressure is shaped by both legacy and current form.
+History: No major senior international title and a best World Cup finish of the quarter-finals in 1934, 1938, and 1954 Tournament pressure usually comes down to balancing past legacy with current form.

 Coaching Career Record